About

 Reform

 Less that 10% of 911 calls are for ongoing violent offenses.
 Jurisdictions across the country have successfully created first responder units made up of paramedics, nurses, and social workers to respond to mental and public health calls for service.
 This frees up police officers to respond to incidents that harm the public safety while allowing residents to get the help they need.
-Stanford will help create and expand these health based first responders here in Prince George's.
+In Annapolis, Stanford will help create and expand these health based first responders here in Prince George's.

 Vision Zero